gep13/gep13/input/blog/a-review-of-dddsw-by-a-dddsw-virgin.md

 ---
-Title: 'A review of #DDDSW by a #DDDSW Virgin'
+Title: A review of DDDSW by a DDDSW Virgin
 Published: 13/6/2011
 Tags:
 - DDD